How to Share Sentinel Features on GitHub

 Shared workbooks allow analysts to share new ways of viewing data about security in their environments.
 Workbooks also have a code view, but if you want to share your workbook be sure to move the slider in the code view over to the “ARM Template” setting to get a sharable version.

-Share All Other Azure Sentinel Features
+Share All Other Microsoft Sentinel Features

 There are many other Sentinel features that use files other than ARM templates for practical reasons.
 Features that use other file types like data connectors, watchlists, and notebooks can still all be shared, but they require a different deployment method based on the type of file that is used to create each of those features.